mozilla-services/pulseguardian/README.md

 PulseGuardian uses docker to run its test suite.
 Please follow the [docker installation docs][] on how to install it in your system.

-If you're installing on OS X, you'll be using `docker-machine`.
-During initialization, you'll prompted to set some environment variables.
-Don't forget to set them; that way the test suite will be able to pick up your docker host.
+With docker installed and configured appropriately, run

+    python test/runtests.py

+The required docker image will be built and container started before the tests are run.

+If you are using OS X with `docker-machine`, don't forget to set the environment variables before running the tests via

+    eval "$(docker-machine env <machine>)"

+where `<machine>` is your docker-machine name, quite possibly `default`.

-The docker container container will forward ports 5673 and 15673.
-Please be sure that those ports are available.
+The docker container forwards ports 5673 and 15673.
+Please be sure that they are available.

 Since PulseGuardian is configured via environment variables, you must ensure that you have a clean environment before running the tests, i.e., no